Barton apologises for Holocaust analogy

 Last updated on .From the section Bristol Rovers

-Bristol Rovers manager Joey Barton has apologised for comparing his side's performance against Newport County on Saturday to the Holocaust.
+Bristol Rovers manager Joey Barton has apologised for comparing his side's performance against Newport County on Saturday to "a Holocaust".

 Barton was criticised by several anti-Semitism campaigners after using the analogy in his post-match interview.